mila-iqia/diffusion_for_multi_scale_molecular_dynamics/experiments/toy_problems/README.md

 This is the main analysis script.
 It will generate diffusion samples and a video of the score vector field, which can be visualized because the toy problem only has 2 dimensions!

+The script goes through a list of all the "experiment_name", assuming all experiments have been executed.
-The variable "experiment_name" in the script should be modified to the desired experiment to analyse.
+The script should be modified if only a subset of experiments are ready for analysis.

+Note that
 - For experiment_name = "analytical", no experiment actually need to have been executed: the analytical solution is used.
 - for any other experiment_name, the script assumes that an experiment has already been executed: